kakauandme/kakauandme/README.md

 Location: -37.8136, 144.9631
 ```

-Software Engineer and co-founder of legal tech start-up Josef, with over 13 years of experience across non-profit, government, start-ups and agency work.
+Software engineer and co-founder of legal tech start-up Josef, with over 13 years of experience across non-profit, government, start-ups and agency work.
 I recently exited Josef after 7 successful years of proudly building and developing legal SaaS tech.
 My professional career has been driven actively by my values-centric approach to engineering and design.
 I'm passionate about problem-solving, accessibility and inclusivity, optimisation and exploring how those intersect harmoniously.

 ## Experience